adamsoutar/Technodelogic/README.md

 technologic
 ```

-#### Fibonnaci
+#### Functions example

+ - Defines a function called add
+ - Calls it with 1 and 2 as arguments
+ - Prints 3 as a result ("send scroll")

 ```
-use it, buy it, bring it, fax it touch it, code it, name it, buy it quick - rename it, pay it, watch it quick - format it, check it, name it buy, rename it, mail, unlock it break it, use it, name it, buy it mail, rename it, trash it, click it quick - format it, bring it, fax it touch it, call it, touch it, use it name it, buy, rename it, trash it watch it, mail, format it, bring it fax it, touch it, call, unlock it break it, scan it, name it, buy it quick - rename it, use it, name it buy, rename it, quick - format it fax it, touch it, call it, send it

-technologic
+use it buy it bring it pay it bring it add code it name it buy it rename it touch name it pay it rename it unlock it break it

+use it click plug it watch plug it add call it send scroll
 ```